RedHat-Middleware-Workshops/dayinthelife-integration/support/install/Installation.md

 ### Installation Instructions

-This section describes how to install this workshop in an Integreatly cluster provisioned from RHDPS.
+This section describes how to install this workshop on the OpenShift Container Platform cluster hosting Integreatly, which you have setup previously.

-RHPDS requires the installation Ansible playbook to be executed from within the Bastion node of the OCP cluster running Integreatly.
+The installation is performed using an Ansible playbook, executed from within the Bastion node of the OCP cluster running Integreatly.

 This is the fastest way to install, as the playbook runs in the cluster closest to the Master node.